On the Beilinson fiber square: Examples

 \subsection{Application to $p$-adic nearby cycles}

 Let $C$ be an algebraically closed, complete nonarchimedean field of mixed characteristic $(0, p)$.
 In \cite[Sec.
 10]{BMS2}, an explicit description of the $\mathbb{Z}_p(i)$ sheaves is given for smooth formal schemes over $\mathcal{O}_C$.
-Using this, we can recover some cases of comparison results of Colmez--Nizio\l~ \cite{CN17}.
+Using this, we can recover some cases of comparison results of Colmez--Nizio\l~ \cite{CN17} and Tsuji \cite{Tsuji1999}, cf.~also Kato \cite{Ka87}.

 \begin{definition}[$p$-adic nearby cycles] Let $\mathfrak{X}$ be a formal scheme over $\mathcal{O}_C$.
 We consider the pro-\'etale site $\mathfrak{X}_{\mathrm{proet}}$ of $\mathfrak{X}$ (equivalently, of its special fiber), cf.~\cite{BS15}.